melissa-wong/r-ladies-bayes-pkgs/docs/03_rethinking.md

 ### Posterior Predictive Distribution

-And finally, the posterior predictive distribution:
+Finally, the posterior predictive distribution and LOESS for comparison:

 ```r